Biological psychology and cognitive neuroscience

-- Person and Emotion Perception Laboratory (PEPLab)
+- Person Perception Lab

 This often involves studying faces, as they provide information about the identity, age, sex, race, attractiveness and mood of other people, but also involves studying the perception of bodies and voices.

-- How do we discriminate facial expressions?
+- How do people perceive, interpret and respond to facial expressions?

 Interested in participating in research?